COB vs. SMD: The Ultimate LED Comparison

 • 🎨

-You Need Color-Changing (RGB): SMD is the only option for dynamic, multi-color lighting effects in decorative and accent applications.
+Color changing (RGB) is needed: SMD is the go-to option for dynamic, multi-colored lighting effects in decorative applications.

 • 🎯